 We Seek God in the Ordinary of Everyday Life.

 Our mission as the Mt.
 Tabor Benedictines is hospitality.
-In living out our mission, the Gospel and Benedictine tradition challenge us to respect all creation, to live ecumenically, to foster justice and to create a place where peace, joy, and reconciliation are valued and celebrated.
+In living out our mission, the Gospel and Benedictine tradition challenge us to respect all creation, to live ecumenically, to foster justice and to create an environment where peace, joy, and reconciliation are fostered and celebrated.